 If you’re looking for something radical and new, the CSS Winner website is a great place to start.
 CSS Winner evaluates and awards designs for being the best of the best.
 Be aware that many of these sites are resource intensive.
 If your internet speeds or computer do not meet the minimum specifications for displaying things properly, you will have a frustrating experience.

-The Price of Something Too Complex
+The Price Of Something Too Complex

 Many of our clients do not understand the true cost of more advanced features.
 Not just complex coding, but filming, editing, graphic design, etc. Most of these sites are built by college students honing their skills and using ultra powerful tools to develop animated environments.